 During the site inspection, a number of environmental weeds were identified at Wonga Beach, one of which is the coconut palm.
 According to the most recent audit, there are approximately 3,665 coconut palm specimens on Wonga Beach (DSC 2015).
-The environmental weeds were identified at Wonga Beach are summarised in Table 5.
-Environment weeds pose a threat to the biodiversity of a habitat and can kill native vegetation, establishing a monoculture.
+Coconut palms will continue to be managed by the Coconut Management Plan (DSC 2015).
+Other environmental weeds identified at Wonga Beach are summarised in Table 5.
+Environment weeds pose a threat to biodiversity by outcompeting native vegetation with respect to available resources such as nutrients and light, establishing monocultures and increasing fuel loads.
+This additionally results in reduced habitat value for fauna.